Donohoe says salary top-ups need to be seen in context of stimulus

 It brings total pay for Fianna Fáil Government Chief Whip and Fine Gael Minister of State for Climate Change and Transport Hildegarde Naughton to €140,000, while Green Party Minister of State for Agriculture Pippa Hackett will be paid €123,186.

-The Minister for Finance, who was speaking to the Gavan Reilly Show on Newstalk, said the changes were introduced because “we have a number of Ministers of State around the Cabinet table that would be paid differently, and we were looking to get to a point where if they were all doing the same work, they’d be paid the same”
+The Minister for Finance, who was speaking on the On the Record with Gavan Reilly show on Newstalk, said the changes were introduced because “we have a number of Ministers of State around the Cabinet table that would be paid differently, and we were looking to get to a point where if they were all doing the same work, they’d be paid the same”.

 “But all that being said, I do accept this is causing a great annoyance and anger for some who are listening to this.”